rpgmik/KultMoveBot/README.md

 # KultMoveBot - version 2.0
-Python Discord bot for "move rolls" in the PBTA roleplaying game "Kult Divinity Lost".
+Python Discord bot for "move rolls" in the roleplaying game KULT: Divinity Lost.

 ### UPGRADED TO VERSION 2.0: 7 MAY 2020